zergiocosta/atracoes-challenge/README.md

 ## Development server

 Run `$ ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Oh!
 And don't forget to install the dependencies as the very first step!

 OBS.: As it is done **DO NOT** send a PR.
 Just zip the project without the dependencies and send it by email.